 - Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day and Thanksgiving and the Friday after Thanksgiving.
-The Hope Center for Families, Sinclair and WSU are also closed for Veterans Day. - All centers are closed for Holiday Break, generally between Christmas Eve and New Year's Day. - All centers are closed one week in early to mid-August for Teacher Inservice.
+The Hope Center for Families, Sinclair and WSU are also closed for Veterans Day. - All centers are closed for Holiday Break, generally between Christmas Eve and New Year's Day. - ➤ All centers are closed one week in early to mid-August for Teacher Inservice.

-Termination of Enrollment
+Termination of Enrollment (Suspension & Expulsion)

-After reasonable efforts have been made to integrate a child or family into the program, a child's enrollment may be terminated if the child or family is deemed chronically disruptive.
+After reasonable efforts have been made to integrate a child or family into the program, a child's enrollment may be suspended or terminated if the child or family is deemed chronically disruptive.
 This is an extreme circumstance and is only considered in the event that all other options to resolve an issue have been exhausted.
-Generally, a family would be involved in at least 2 conferences with the Teacher and /or Director and receive at least one written warning prior to being disenrolled.
+Generally, a family would be involved in at least 2 conferences with the Teacher and /or Director and receive at least one written warning prior to being suspended or disenrolled.
 During one of these conferences a Plan of Action will be developed in an effort to improve the behavior of the child or family.
+A brief "pause" of enrollment (suspension) or a reduced schedule may be part of this Plan of Action.
 All attempts will be made by Mini University to successfully resolve the problem; however, parents are equal partners in this process and are expected to work with Mini University to resolve issues.